Chinese American enclaves in the San Gabriel Valley: Monterey Park

 From the 1970s on, Taiwanese immigrants began settling in Monterey Park and the nearby communities of Alhambra, and Rosemead.
-The area was not too far from the Los Angeles Chinatown commercial area and was becoming a Chinese influenced community.
+The area was not too far from the Los Angeles Chinatown commercial area and was becoming a Chinese-influenced community.
 This trend included affluent Chinese professionals, mostly from Taiwan.
 At that time, Monterey Park was being marketed by realtors in Taiwan and Hong Kong as the "Chinese Beverly Hills," to entice future investors.
 The crowded downtown L.A.
 Chinatown did not have room for the growing numbers of Chinese leaving Taiwan and Hong Kong for economic opportunities in America.
-Other Mandarin Chinese-speaking immigrants, of the middle and working classes, from Taiwan and Mainland China later followed.
-Settlement in the city picked up the pace in the 1980s following opportunities created by the white flight from the San Gabriel Valley.
+Other Mandarin Chinese-speaking immigrants of the middle and working classes, from Taiwan and Mainland China, later followed.
+Settlement in the city picked up the pace in the 1980s, following opportunities created by the white flight from the San Gabriel Valley.
 Chinese shopping centers—with supermarkets serving as anchors—were developed to serve the new residents.
 As this unique phenomenon became known, Monterey Park was described as the "first suburban Chinatown" in North America, and was featured in Forbes magazine, Time magazine, Los Angeles Times, and The Atlantic Monthly.
 Monterey Park's effect on tourism in Los Angeles was featured on the "Life and Times" show on the L.A. former-PBS affiliate KCET.

-Little Taipei (Chinese: 小臺北) was an informal name given to the city of Monterey Park, California in the late 1970s because of the large immigrant population from Taiwan.
+Little Taipei (Chinese: 小臺北) was an informal name given to the city of Monterey Park, California, in the late 1970s because of the large immigrant population from Taiwan.
 (Taipei is the capital city of Taiwan.)
-The city council had tried and failed to pass English-only sign ordinances, because of safety issues for police and fire departments.
-In 1985 the City Council of Monterey Park approved drafting of a proposal that would require all businesses in Monterey Park to display English language identification on business signs.
+The city council had tried, and failed, to pass English-only sign ordinances, because of safety issues for police and fire departments.
+In 1985, the City Council of Monterey Park approved drafting of a proposal that would require all businesses in Monterey Park to display English language identification on business signs.
 According to the Monterey Park Chamber of Commerce, within the city's 7.7 sqmi limits, there are more than 60 Chinese restaurants, more than 50 realty companies, several Chinese supermarkets, scores of dental, medical, accounting and legal offices, and dozens of shopping centers.

 The Chinese American population in Monterey Park and San Gabriel Valley is relatively diverse in socioeconomics and region of origin, including overseas Chinese from Vietnam and Indonesia.
-In Monterey Park, 61.3 percent of the population is Asian American, In Alhambra, Arcadia, and San Gabriel, the Asian population is 48.91 percent, as of the 2000 census.
+In Monterey Park, 61.3 percent of the population is Asian American, In Alhambra, Arcadia, and San Gabriel, the Asian population was 48.91 percent, as of the 2000 census.
 Montebello is also included as it has had a significant (almost 25%) Asian population for several decades after seceding from Monterey Park.